-Students attending the Southwest Area Career Center will be transported each day by bus to Monett.
+Students attending the Scott Regional Technical Center will be transported each day by bus to Monett.
 The schedule of departure and arrival will be distributed the first day of school.
-Students will not be permitted to drive unless an unusual circumstance temporarily exists.
+Students will not be permitted to drive unless extenuating circumstances exist.
 Only when permission is granted in advance, by the vocational school director and your high school principal will students be allowed to drive.